Remote Working Legislation, Laws & Regulations in Austria

 15. What is meant by remote work abroad and do national regulations exist in this regard?

-There are no specific national regulations on remote work/WFH abroad, but general legal principles apply (e.g. Rom-I Regulation on the applicable employment laws, within the EU: Regulation 883/2004 on the Coordination of Social Security, outside the EU: Treaties on Social Security, and Double Taxation Treaties).
+There is no specific national legislation.
+General legal frameworks apply, such as the Rome I Regulation on the applicable employment laws, within the EU: Regulation 883/2004 on the Coordination of Social Security, outside the EU: Treaties on Social Security, and Double Taxation Treaties.

 16. Which labour law provisions are applicable during remote work abroad?